ChenBeici/SocialED/README.rst

 1. ``preprocess`` provides a flexible framework for handling various preprocessing tasks, such as graph construction and tokenization
 2. ``fit`` trains the detection algorithms on the preprocessed data, adjusting model parameters and generating necessary statistics for predictions
 3. ``detection`` uses the trained model to identify events from the input data, returning the detected events
+4. ``evaluate`` assesses the performance of the detection results by comparing predictions with ground truth data, providing metrics like precision, recall and F1-score

 Example Usage
 ^^^^^^^^^^^^